gradescope/autograder_samples/docs/troubleshooting.md

 do this is to time how long your solution code takes to run.

-You can also increase the CPU allocation if it's a CPU-intensive assignment, under "Advanced Settings".
+You can also increase the CPU allocation if it's a CPU-intensive assignment, under "Autograder Settings".
 Note that to take advantage of multiple CPUs, you will need to write your autograder to use multiple processes or threads; Gradescope cannot automaticaly parallelize your tests.
 If your testing framework has parallel test running capabilities that may help though!